DHI/terracotta/docs/tutorials/categorical.rst

 Terracotta does not know categories and labels, but the API is flexible enough to give you the tools to build your own system and do the interpretation in the frontend.
-Categorical data can be served by following these steps:
+You can serve categorical data by following these steps:

 During ingestion